M^3D: Mosaicking M33 with MUSE datacubes I. Unveiling the diversity of HII regions in M33 with MUSE: Abstract

 \section{Abstract}

-{ We present new VLT/MUSE mosaic observations of a 3 $\times$ 8 arcmin$^2$ area along the southern major axis of the nearby galaxy M33 at a distance of 840 kpc from the Milky Way.
-These data provide an unprecedented view of the galaxy interstellar medium (ISM), and allow us to resolve ionised nebulae at a spatial scale of $\approx$5 pc.
-We identify and catalogue 124 \hii\ regions, down to \ha\ luminosities of $\approx 5\times$10$^{35}$ erg s$^{-1}$, one order of magnitude fainter than previous surveys on local galaxies, and compare these regions with the spatial distribution of ionising stars and embedded star clusters.
-For each region, we extract the corresponding integrated optical spectra and measured the intensity of key optical emission lines (\hbl, \oiiit, \niit, \ha, \siit, \siiil, other weaker optical lines when detectable, and Paschen lines) to characterize their physical properties of the ioinized gas such as density, dust attenuation, and metallicity.
-Our spatially resolved line ratio and flux maps reveal remarkable diversity in ionisation properties, from dust-obscured regions hosting young stellar objects to highly ionised bubbles exhibiting high \oiii/\hb\ ratios (>5).
+{ We present new VLT/MUSE observations of a 3 $\times$ 8 arcmin$^2$ mosaic along the southern major axis of the Local Group galaxy M33.
+These data provide an unprecedented view of the galaxy's interstellar medium (ISM) and allow us to resolve ionised nebulae at a spatial scale of $\approx$5 pc.
+We identified and catalogued 131 \hii\ regions, down to \ha\ luminosities of $\approx 5\times$10$^{35}$ erg s$^{-1}$, one order of magnitude fainter than previous surveys on nearby galaxies beyond the Local Group, and we compared these regions with the spatial distribution of ionising stars and embedded star clusters.
+For each region, we extracted the corresponding integrated optical spectra and measured the intensity of key optical emission lines (\hbl, \oiiit, \niit, \ha, \siit, \siiil), other weaker optical lines when detectable, and Paschen lines to characterise the physical properties of the ioinised gas, such as density, dust attenuation, and metallicity.
+Our spatially resolved line ratio and flux maps reveal a remarkable diversity in ionisation properties, from dust-obscured regions hosting young stellar objects to highly ionised bubbles exhibiting high \oiii/\hb\ ratios.
 Our data reveal a diversity of ionisation fronts, ranging from well-defined to partial to absent.
-Radial profiles indicate the presence of both optically thin (density-bounded) and optically thick (radiation-bounded) \hii\ regions.
-Our study highlights the richness of this MUSE mosaic and their unparalleled view of the ISM.
-In particular, the ability to probe the ISM at $\approx$ 5 pc resolution opens a new window onto the complex structure of the ionised gas, enabling direct insight into how stellar feedback operates on the scales where it originates. }
+The radial profiles we obtained indicate the presence of both optically thin (density-bounded) \hii\ regions permitting the escape of ionising photons and fully ionised, optically thick (ionisation-bounded) \hii\ regions.
+The richness of this MUSE mosaic offers an unprecedented view of the ionised ISM at $\approx$5 pc resolution, providing direct insight into how stellar feedback shapes its environment. }

 \keywords{ Galaxies: ISM -- Galaxies: star formation -- ISM: general -- ISM: HII regions} \titlerunning{Nebulae and ionising sources in M33} \authorrunning{A. Feltre}